On-site School Programs

 Rotations run for about 45 minutes

-- Seining: Students grades 3+ will don waders and use nets to fish for a biodiversity of fish and invertebrates in the nearshore zone.
+• Seining (all grades): Students grades 3+ will don waders and use nets to try and catch a diversity of fish and invertebrates in the nearshore zone.
 K-2nd grade students will help with handling creatures, while chaperones put on waders and seine for them.

-- Microscope & Magnification Lab: Set up with a wide variety of bay organisms, macro algae, and plankton, students will use microscopes and make their own samples to study epibenthic biodiversity and plankton.
+• Microscope & Magnification Lab (5th grade and up): Set up with a wide variety of bay organisms, macroalgae, and plankton, students will use microscopes and make their own samples to study epibenthic biodiversity and plankton.

-- Blue Crab Lab: Dive into the world of blue crabs by learning about their adaptations for living in the Bay.
+• Blue Crab Lab (all grades): Dive into the world of blue crabs by learning about their adaptations for living in the Bay.
 If the season allows, we’ll see a live blue crab up close!

-- eDNA & River Herring: Students learn about DNA and River Herring project and extract DNA from apple sauce.
+• eDNA & River Herring (5th grade and up): Students learn about DNA and River Herring project and extract DNA from apple sauce.

-- Marsh Hike: Students take a short walk to our Marsh Overlook to learn about why marshes are important.
+• Marsh Hike (all grades): Students take a short walk to our Marsh Overlook to learn about why marshes are important.
+For older students, we’ll talk about ecology and our SERC research.

-- Bay Sharks: We’ll learn about how our scientists study sharks that visit the Bay, and why sharks are really our friends!
+• Bay Sharks (1st-3rd grade): We’ll learn about how our scientists study sharks that visit the Bay, and why sharks are really our friends!

 How many people can SERC accommodate on field trips at one time?

-We are only allowed 60 program participants at a time at stations, but you may bring up to 120, and have half do self-directed activities and half do stations, then swap.
-This means that instead of the usual 4 stations in a day, each set of students would be able to do 2 stations.
+We are only allowed 60 program participants at a time at stations, but you may bring up to 120, and have ½ do self-directed activities and ½ do stations, then swap.
+This means instead of the usual 4 stations in a day, each set of students would be able to do two stations.
+Please also see the information on mixed-age groups.

 Fees

-Cars and minivans are rated on the number of individuals (based on the scale above) depending on the total number of students.
+Cars and minivans are rated on the number of individuals (see the scale above) depending on the total number of students.

 Chaperones